 Founded in the late 1970s in California, the Schecter Guitar Research has only become more and more popular over the years.
-They currently appeal largely to metal and hard rock players, operating as something of a somewhat more affordable alternative to the competing ESP brand.
+As more users prefer schecter guitar for metal, they currently appeal largely to metal and hard rock players, operating as something of a somewhat more affordable alternative to the competing ESP brand.

 Many large musical acts endorse the company, including Avenged Sevenfold, Black Label Society, Chris Poland (formerly of Megadeth,) Cradle of Filth, Danzig, Jeff Loomis of Arch Enemy, Lacuna Coil, Nine Inch Nails, Sevendust, and The Cure among a host of others.